 Josh Kaplan

-A former social worker and real estate broker (surprisingly similar careers) Josh Kaplan enjoys retirement in Florida, working with wolves and other animals and caring for his Christmas cactus.
+A former social worker and then real estate broker (surprisingly similar careers) Josh Kaplan enjoys retirement in Minneapolis, working part-time in a grocery store and going for long walks along the Mississippi River with his dog, Dame Libby.

 Previous